eProsima/Fast-DDS-docs/docs/pubsub.rst

    Participant *participant = Domain::createParticipant(participant_attr);

 The default configuration provides a basic working set of options with predefined ports for communications.
-During this tutorial you will learn to tune *eProsima Fast RTPS*.
+During this tutorial, you will learn to tune *eProsima Fast RTPS*.

 In order to use our topic, we have to register it within the :class:`Participant` using the code generated with *fastrtpsgen* (see :ref:`fastrtpsgen-intro`.
 Once again, this is done by using the :class:`Domain` class: